lilinmail0523/IRIE-final-project2018/README.md

     |---|---|---|---|
     | Test f1 score  | 0.969  | 0.927  | 0.904 |

 In the fist task, the results showed that node features had higher performance than the others, and the scores decreased when node features were concatenated with others.
 Node features were expressed by Quantitative Semantic Role Labels (QSRL) which provided tokens with roles, including quantitative language and emphasizes context.
-Compared to POS and word embedding, the QSRL offered more specific information that can divide data into several categories.
+Compared to POS and WE, the QSRL offered more specific information that can divide data into several categories.
 For example, The value, time, reference_time labels in QSRL could differentiate the numbers which were all abbreviated as “CD” in POS method.

 2. Task two: without node features